-Dr. Peter Jansen has created his very own working tricorder which was first featured in Star Trek as a stage prop and spawned the Tricorder X Prize.
-Which offers a massive $10 million to anyone would can create a fully functional tricorder device.
+Dr. Peter Jansen has created his very own working tricorder, which was first featured in Star Trek as a stage prop and spawned the Tricorder X Prize.
+This competition offers a massive $10 million to anyone who can create a fully functional tricorder device.

 Jansen’s tricorder is still a little way from winning the prize at the moment.
-But its still a fantastic device, of which Jansen has now made available all the instructions and open sourced the software.
+However, it is still a fantastic device, and Jansen has now made available all the instructions and open-sourced the software.
+This means that anyone with the right skills and materials can build their very own tricorder.

-Jansen has been building tricorders since 2007 but the latest device called the Tricorder Mark 2 is built around a 180MHz Atmel AT92RM9200 microcontroller, two 2.8 inch, 320 x 240 pixel OLED displays, and resistive touchscreens.
-Its equipped with 32MB of RAM and a microSD card for the Linux operating system and data to be stored on.
+Jansen has been building tricorders since 2007, but the latest device, called the Tricorder Mark 2, is a significant advancement.
+The Tricorder Mark 2 is built around a 180MHz Atmel AT92RM9200 microcontroller, two 2.8 inch, 320 x 240 pixel OLED displays, and resistive touchscreens.
+It is equipped with 32MB of RAM and a microSD card for the Linux operating system and data storage.

 Source: Lilputing